claws/quadcopter/doc/builds/alien5/index.rst

 Transmitter Configuration
 -------------------------

-I am using a Spektrum DX6i.
+I am using a Spektrum DX6i transmitter.
+The transmitter requires some adjustment so as to configure the mid-points of the channels around the 1500 value and to configure the channel span to support approximately 1000 - 2000 as expected by Cleanflight.

-The Motolab Tornado F3 can drive the receiver when powered by USB.
-So I connect the quad to Cleanflight Configurator and turn on the transmitter then go to the receiver tab.
+The Motolab Tornado F3 can drive the receiver when powered by USB which is convenient, meaning I don't need to plug in the battery to configure the flight controller.

+So, I connect the quad to Cleanflight Configurator, turn on the transmitter then go to the receiver tab.
 In here I can see if the channels are configured correctly.

-I'm expecting to see the values move right when I move the pitch up, the roll right and the yaw right.
+When its all configured correctly I'm expecting to see the values move right when I move the pitch up, the roll right and the yaw right.
 Initally the values were not spanning the ranges expected by Cleanflight and some of the channels moved the wrong way.

-The transmitter requires some adjustment so as to configure the mid-points of the channels around the 1500 value and to configure the channel span to support approximately 1000 - 2000 as expected by Cleanflight.

 Reverse Channels